Xyvir/iex.run/.github/readme.md

    -manually add iex.run download location to user $path (note; this entry will not be removed by uninstall script)

 - stub helper script can only be used programatically inside .ps1 files and not batch files.
-- iex.run assumes HTTPS is not enforced in Github Pages to require fewer keystrokes; it will not work if Github Pages works.
+- iex.run assumes HTTPS is not enforced in Github Pages to require fewer keystrokes; it will not work if Github Pages enforces HTTPS.

 ## todo: